Fr0sT-Brutal/awesome-pascal/README.md

 * [DelphiZeroMQ](https://github.com/grijjy/DelphiZeroMQ). `[Delphi]` Delphi implementation of ZeroMQ Majordomo protocol and CZMQ high level binding.

 * [GrijjyFoundation](#general-libraries).
 IOCP/EPOLL sockets, socket pools, HTTP, HTTP/2, OpenSSL, ProtocolBuffers.

-* [Rest-Dataware-Componentes](https://github.com/Rest-Dataware/RDW-Componente). `[Delphi]` `[FPC]` Was created to facilitate the creation of CRUDs in the same model that we created applications for Client / Server Database.
-With REST DW, you no longer have to worry about creating SQL Insertion, Deletion, Read and Execution methods via Webservice; Simply add a RESTDataBase connection component and add a RESTClientSQL component that will already have your SQL solution fully functional as it did back in the day and with all the power of modern REST / JSON technology with data compression and everything the language can offer.

 * [STOMP Client](https://github.com/danieleteti/delphistompclient). `[Delphi]` `[FPC]` STOMP client for Embarcadero Delphi and FreePascal.
 The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).